CORS: Cross-Origin Resource Sharing

 optional

-If present, this is a list of headers that may be exposed to an application inside the client (eg. exposed to Javascript in a browser).
-Each entry in the list must be a complete header name (eg. "x-bz-content-sha1").
+If present, this is a list of headers that may be exposed to an application inside the client (for example, exposed to JavaScript in a browser).
+Each entry in the list must be a complete header name (for example, x-bz-content-sha1).
 If this list is missing or empty, no headers will be exposed.

 maxAgeSeconds